Mary Gay Scanlon: 2018 special

 On November 6, Scanlon defeated Kim in both the special and regular elections.
 The margin was much closer in the special election for the 7th district because it took place under the old district lines that had been thrown out by the state supreme court earlier in the year.

 She was sworn into her 7th district seat on November 13, 2018, in a ceremony attended by Hawa Salih, a Sudanese human rights activist whom Scanlon helped gain asylum in the U.S. She was one of four Democratic women elected to Congress from Pennsylvania in 2018.
 The others were Madeleine Dean, Chrissy Houlahan and Susan Wild.
 The state's congressional delegation had previously been all male.
 She is only the third Democrat to represent this district and its predecessors since 1939.

 2020

 On November 3, 2020, Scanlon defeated Republican nominee Dasha Pruett with 64.7% of the vote (255,743 votes) to Pruett's 35.3% (139,552).

 She transferred to the 5th district in January 2019, with two months' more seniority than the other freshmen elected in 2018.

 Tenure

-In 2021, Scanlon introduced the ACCESS Act of 2021, which would mandate data portability on major tech platforms.
+As of late 2024, Scanlon had sponsored 51 bills and co-sponsored 1,572 bills in Congress.
+In addition, she had sponsored 38 resolutions and co-sponsored 201 resolutions.

-Syria
+Bills that Scanlon sponsored fell in the following categories: